microsoftgraph/microsoft-graph-docs-contrib/concepts/teams-messaging-overview.md

 ## Understanding chatMessage schema

 [chatMessage](/graph/api/resources/chatMessage?preserve-view=true) represents messages in Microsoft Teams [chats](/graph/api/resources/chat?preserve-view=true) and [channels](/graph/api/resources/channel?preserve-view=true).
-In this section, we're be describing various elements of the schema itself.
+In this section, we'll be describing various elements of the schema itself.

 > **Note:** Examples shared in this document only show the relevant schema elements and not the entire message payload